bohdon/maya-pymetanode/README.md

-# Maya Python Metanode Utils
+# Maya Python Metadata Utils

 A simple solution for storing python objects as data on a node in Maya.